ivanStefanovBalinov/body-helper-site/README.md

 All Rights Reserved.

-The code and other assets in this repository are proprietary to Ivan Balinov and may not be reproduced, modified, or distributed without the express written permission of the owner.
+The code is proprietary to Ivan Balinov and may not be reproduced, modified, or distributed without the express written permission of the owner.